joelalgee/charityml/README.md

 In this project, I applied supervised learning techniques to predict which members of the population earned above $50,000 based on census data.

 This project had a series of predefined steps to follow, with the analysis for each step needing to be coded.
-Techniques called upon included feature transformation and scaling, AdaBoost, Logistic Regression, Random Forest.
+Techniques called upon included feature transformation and scaling, AdaBoost classifier, Logistic Regression, Random Forest classifier, model tuning using a grid search, and extracting feature importances.

 ## Package versions